Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 What happened: The 1990s were a period of rapid technological development, and the commercialization of the internet caused valuations of internet-based companies to soar.

-Investors excited about the potential of investing in the “next big thing” threw their money into any company that had “.com” after it without abandon.
+Investors excited about the potential of investing in the “next big thing” threw their money into any company that had “.com” after it with abandon.

 However, the hard lesson they soon learned was that most of these companies were doomed to fail.